-When it comes to switching energy suppliers, the myths persists that tenants aren't allowed to do so because it's the landlord's prerogative.
+When it comes to switching energy suppliers as a tenant, you might think you're not allowed to do so because it's handled by the landlord.

 With this in mind, here's what you need to know about managing your energy costs as a renter.